Last Updated on 29 January 2026 by Cycloscope

 You can download the GPS track here -> Route Värska – Pärnu

-This route crosses Estonia in the east-west direction.
+This route crosses Estonia from east to west.
 Starting the tour from the historically interesting Setu County, you’ll soon enter a scenic area.
-However, the most picturesque places, such as the Meenikunno Bog and the sandstone outcrops of the Võhandu and Ahuja rivers are located off the course.
+However, the most picturesque places, such as the Meenikunno Bog and the sandstone outcrops of the Võhandu and Ahuja rivers, are located off the course.

 From Põlva you cycle to the Otepää plateaus, there are also alternative local cycle routes such as 261 and 265, we do not know if the signage is complete.

-Here you can visit the Sangaste Mansion, go through Tõrva and then towards Karksi-Nuia along the Valga-Pärnu road, where the traffic is quite intense.
+Here you can visit the Sangaste Mansion, go through Tõrva, and then towards Karksi-Nuia along the Valga-Pärnu road, where the traffic is quite heavy.

 After a few hills on which you will meet Viljandi Castle, there is the Soomaa National Park.
-For the first time on this route we arrive on a dirt roads that exceed 50 km in length.
+For the first time on this route, we arrive on a dirt road that exceeds 50 km in length.

-At the same time, the surrounding nature has a completely different appearance: there is a high mosaic soil and there are swamps accessible by locally marked tracks.
+At the same time, the surrounding nature has a completely different appearance: there is a high mosaic soil, and swamps are accessible via locally marked tracks.

-Unfortunately, the roads are often flooded and full of horseflies in spring, and difficult to ride by bike.
-However, most of the experiences gathered by cyclists on this route have been very positive.
+Unfortunately, the roads are often flooded and full of horseflies in spring, making it difficult to ride a bike.
+However, most cyclists’ experiences on this route have been very positive.
 Between Jõesuu and Pärnu, the route overlaps with Route 2.
-The last 30 km to Pärnu proceed smoothly on a good road.
+The last 30 km to Pärnu are smooth and on a good road.

 Other short cycling routes in Estonia